Please select country and city. Information only available in English.

 Athens - Greece

-Closer to the city centre are several four-star hotels in Glyfada and Voula such as Blazer Suites and Best Western Fenix.
+Closer to the city center are several four-star hotels in Glyfada and Voula such as Blazer Suites and Best Western Fenix.
 These hotels are located near the Metaxa Street shopping and entertainment district, the Glyfada Golf Course and several beaches.
-Even closer to the city centre is the three-star Best Western Coral which is on Paleo Faliro beach.
+Even closer to the city center is the three-star Best Western Coral which is on Paleo Faliro beach.

 Many cheap hotels can be found in the streets around Omonia Square.
 The whole area was upgraded recently, with the opening of two upscale hotels on the square itself.
 Both the Grecotel Athens Acropol and the Omonia Grand Hotel are four-star hotels.